Intrinsic alignment of disks and ellipticals across hydrodynamical simulations: Measurements and Data

+The rotational energy divided by the kinetic energy of the stellar particles, $\kappa_{\mathrm{rot}}$, can be used as a proxy to determine whether a galaxy is rotation or dispersion dominated.
+This is often used as a definition for disk (rotation dominated) and elliptical (dispersion dominated) galaxies. $\kappa_{\mathrm{rot}}$ is measured in TNG300 and EAGLE and is defined as follows:

-where the $\hat{}$ -symbol denotes the direction of the vector and $\bf{v}_i$ is the velocity of each particle $i$ in galaxy $j$ relative to the centre of velocity of the galaxy, defined by:
+where the $\hat{}$ -symbol denotes the direction of the vector and $\vec{v}_n$ is the velocity of each particle $n$ in galaxy $s$ relative to the centre of velocity of the galaxy, defined by:

-with stellar particle velocity, $\mathbf{\dot{x}}_i$ and mass-weighted velocity of the stellar particles for each galaxy, $\mathbf{\dot{x}}_j$.
+with stellar particle velocity, $\vec{\dot{x}}_n$ and mass-weighted velocity of the stellar particles for each galaxy, $\vec{\dot{x}}_s$.
 The angular momentum of the galaxy is given by:

-$|v/\sigma|$ is the rotational velocity divided by the velocity dispersion of a galaxy, measured following the procedure in \citet{Dubois_2016}.
-First, we move to a cylindrical co\"ordinate system with the angular momentum (Eq. (\ref{eq: L})) as $z$-axis and all co\"ordinates ($r,\theta,z$) relative to the galaxy centre of mass and velocity ($\mathbf{r}_i$, $\mathbf{v}_i$).
-Second, the mass-weighted mean of the $\theta$ component of the velocity need to be computed,
+$|v/\sigma|$ is the rotational velocity divided by the velocity dispersion of a galaxy, and therefore based on the same idea of defining disks and ellipticals by kinematics as $\kappa_{\mathrm{rot}}$.
+It is measured following the procedure in \citet{Dubois_2016}.
+First, a cylindrical coordinate system with the angular momentum (Eq. \ref{eq: L}) as $z$-axis and all coordinates ($R,\phi,z$) relative to the galaxy centre of mass and velocity ($\vec{r}_n$, $\vec{v}_n$) is adopted.
+Second, the mass-weighted mean of the $\phi$ component of the velocity is computed,

 Last, the velocity dispersion is computed as follows: